 Some pots carry designs that need to be studied and untangled to be understood (cf 2021-21).
 In contrast, without discussion, the design on jar 2021-18 speaks directly to the eyes and heart.
 The heads of the birds point proudly into the wind while the three sets of feathers give a forward thrust into an unbounded golden sunset.

 Although I am partial to pots formed inexactly in a folk art tradition, the exactitude of Steve’s painting works well given the small scale of the design; there’s little room for error.
 The precision of his painting is best illustrated by the most insignificant element of design: the small square at the juncture of the cross-cutting lines in the rectangular body.
 Unless you look very closely, this detail is lost.
 When seen closely both examples are perfect microscopic squares.
 Dedication to such precision is a tour de force, though the term generally refers to grandiose gestures.
-I imagine that Steve chose this more difficult layout as a test of his ability and a commitment to a high standard of craft, even if others might not notice the detail.
+I imagine that Steve chose this more difficult layout as a test of his ability and a commitment to a high standard of craft, even if others might not notice.
 His drawing is like a fine piece of jewlery: each element fits perfectly with its neighbor.
 Thus perfection is a long way from the talented inexactitude of his earliest pottery (2021-20).

 Note that if the upper-right/lower-left diagonal in the bird’s body is seen as black elements against an unpainted background, these same elements (right triangles and a hill) are used to construct the bird’s beak area.
 This pattern links three areas of design, though this might be subliminal.